 “I also have some printed copies”, says Nigel, “and I will send these free of charge to anyone who will wants to play them – just email me” (address below) …

 Nigel’s music in an “eclectic mix” at Tonic Solway’s Spring Concert

-The 'a cappella' vocal octet Tonic Solway will perform an eclectic mix of short pieces encompassing sacred and secular, madrigal and folk, classical and jazz, traditional and modern idioms.
+The 'a cappella' vocal octet Tonic Solway performed an eclectic mix of short pieces encompassing sacred and secular, madrigal and folk, classical and jazz, traditional and modern idioms.
 Entry will be free; however donations will be sought from the audience to raise funds for MacMillan Cancer Support.

 Tonic Solway, formed in 2011, has performed a number of concerts for charitable causes and sung several Choral Evensongs at St. Mary's and Greyfriars, Kirkcudbright.
 The octet consists of Alice Howdle and Vanessa Martin (Sopranos), Susan Smyth and Pauline Roe (Altos), David Potter and Donald Henry (Tenors) and David Howdle and Andy McKean (Basses).

 The “eclectic mix” includes Nigel’s settings of the Polar Bear, the Lion and the Tiger by Hilaire Belloc, and the Giraffe by John Jay Bell.

-The concert will be on 9 June in St Ninian's Church, Newton Stewart.
+The concert was on 9 June in St Ninian's Church, Newton Stewart.
 You can contact Tonic Solway via “encore” at https://joinencore.com/Tonic-